-table horse boy man girl woman
+Table Horse Boy Man Girl Woman

-animate - + + + + +
+Animate - + + + + +

-human - - + + + +
+Human - - + + + +

-female - - - - + +
+Female - - - - + +

-adult - + - + - +
+Adult - + - + - +

-We can also characterize the semantic features that are required in a noun in order for it to appear as the subject of a particular verb.

-The is reading the newspaper.
-N [+human]
+- We can also characterize the semantic features that is required in a noun in order for it to appear as the subject of a particular verb. - The is reading the newspaper.

-This approach would help predict which nouns make this sentence semantically odd. (table, horse and hamburger)

-The approach is only a start on analyzing the conceptual components of word meaning, but it is not without problems.

-For many words in a language, it may not be as easy to come up with neat components of meaning.
-Nouns, such as advice, threat and warning
+N [+human] - This approach would help predict which nouns make this sentence semantically odd. - ♥ (table, horse and hamburger) - The approach is only a start on analyzing the conceptual components of word meaning, but it is not without problems. - For many words in a language, it may not be as easy to come up with neat components of meaning. - Nouns, such as advice, threat and warning